 The Solvay S.A.
 Chair in Technological Innovation

 The primary purpose of this Chair is to create intellectual capitalin the field of technological innovation.
-The scope of the Chair includes the micro and macro effects of technological innovationas well as the analysis and study of innovation management within companies and society in general.
+The scope of the Chair includes the micro and macro effects of technological innovations well as the analysis and study of innovation management within companies and society in general.
 Classes are taught at the Solvay Brussels School of Economics and Management and at INSEAD in order to promote and support scientific research and academic collaboration between the two institutions.
 The current Chairholder is Bruno van Pottelsberghe.

 The Léo Goldschmidt Chair of Corporate Governance